Scroll to top

 Delaying Parenthood

 If you spent most of your reproductive years trying to prevent an unexpected pregnancy, you’re certainly not alone.
 It’s normal for young adults to spend their twenties and early thirties dating different people, pursuing higher education, establishing their careers and exploring personal interests.
-Many couples are also socially encouraged to live together before tying the knot.
+Many couples also feel socially encouraged to live together before tying the knot.

 The Truth about Biological Clocks and Fertility